This article appears in the October 2020 issue of the

 By Ryan Gaymon

 I read somewhere that in order to have a good relationship, you must have great social skills.
 While you might think about your relationships with friends and family when you think about social skills, the workplace is also one of the main spaces where we build relationships.
 Naturally, coworkers socialize and look forward to spending time with one another while they do their jobs.
 In many cases, they become your new family—the people you spend a significant portion of your day with.
+That is why strong workplace relationships are vital.

 Strong Relationships Start with Strong Leadership